What Are Hyperliquid Vaults?

 Think of a Hyperliquid vault as backing a fund manager, except the fund is on-chain, the track record is fully transparent, and you can enter or exit in hours, not years.

-Two Types of Vaults: HLP vs. User Vaults
+HLP vs User Vaults

 Hyperliquid has two fundamentally different vault categories, and confusing them is one of the most common mistakes new depositors make.